beatrisantunes/beatrisantunes/README.md

 - 👩🏻‍🎓Graduating Bachelor of Technology in Systems Analysis and Development

-- 👩🏻‍💻 Currently working as a Low Code Technician at Central IT
+- 👩🏻‍💻 Currently studying front-end skills

 - 💡Ambassador of Campus Expert from Digital Innovation One Inc.